A game-changing week for solar panels

 From day one, I have always cautioned that the incentives available for solar panels were a window of opportunity and those smart enough to take advantage of the opportunity will be rewarded financially and self-righteously for decades to come.

-The uptake of photovoltaic solar panels in particular have been steadily increasing year on year thanks in most part to the ‘Labour’ inspired feed-in tariff scheme.
+The uptake of photovoltaic solar panels, in particular, has been steadily increasing year on year thanks in most part to the ‘Labour’ inspired feed-in tariff scheme.
 However, this new ‘Conservative’ led government is almost certainly going to sweep away the incentives currently on offer.

 Get a quote now while they’re hot and protect your family from the world’s volatile energy markets long-term.
 Unfortunately, short-sightedness inflicts politics today.